 Counselling student placements

-Are you a counselling student looking for a supportive placement where you can gain practical experience working with bereaved clients?
-If you can commit to a minimum of four hours a week over a one year placement, we'd like to hear from you.
+Are you a counselling student looking for a supportive counselling placement where you can gain practical experience working with bereaved clients?
+If you are, and you can commit to a minimum of four hours a week over a one-year placement, we would like to hear from you.

 This service covers the whole of Northamptonshire